The One True God, Jesus, is our Suffering Servant

 by Gini Crawford, MSW

-...I saw the Lord sitting on a throne, lofty and exalted, with the train of His robe filling the temple.
+...I (Isaiah) saw the Lord sitting on a throne, lofty and exalted, with the train of His robe filling the temple.
 Seraphim (angels) stood above Him...
 And one called out to another and said, "Holy, Holy, Holy, is the LORD of hosts, the whole earth is full of His glory..."
-Then I (Isaiah) said, "Woe is me, for I am ruined...
-For my eyes have seen the King, the LORD of hosts..."
-These things Isaiah said because he saw His glory, and he spoke of Him (Jesus).
+Then I said, "Woe is me ...
+For my eyes have seen the King, the LORD of hosts..." / These things Isaiah said because he saw His glory, and he spoke of Him (Jesus).
 Isaiah 6:1-5; John 12:41 NASB®

-Why and how Jesus came to be our servant is best described in Philippians 2:6-8.
+What Jesus gave up to be our Servant is best described in Philippians 2:6-8.

 The meaning of Philippians 2:6-8:

-In the phrase but emptied Himself, the Greek word emptied means - to empty oneself, to divest oneself of rightful dignity by descending to an inferior condition, to abase (humiliate) oneself.
+In Philippians 2:7 the phrase but emptied Himself - the Greek word emptied means to empty oneself, to divest oneself of rightful dignity by descending to an inferior condition, to abase or humiliate oneself.

-In the phrase taking the form of a bond-servant and being made in the likeness of men.
-And being found in appearance as a man - means when Jesus took on the new inmost nature of a Man at His incarnation, His outward expression as a Man was that of a servant.
+In Philippians 2:7-8a the phrase taking the form of a bond-servant and being made in the likeness of men.
+And being found in appearance as a man - means when Jesus took on the new inmost nature of a man at His incarnation, His outward expression as a man was that of a servant.

-Just consider Who Jesus is, and then realize that He literally divested Himself of His glory, power and privilege as God, and voluntarily allowed Himself to be humiliated as our suffering servant to the point of even dying on the cross.
-This is an incredible reality that still amazes me.
+Just consider Who Jesus is, and then realize that He literally divested Himself of His glory, power and privilege as God, and voluntarily allowed Himself to be humiliated as our suffering servant to the point of even dying on a cross.
+This is an incredible truth that still amazes me.
 I don't know about you, but I try my best not to be humiliated.
-So the thought that the One True God was willing to be humiliated for me, humbles me.
+So the fact that the One True God was willing to be humiliated for me, humbles me.
 It makes me want to love and serve Him as He does me.
-You too?

 What are your thoughts on Philippians 2:6-8?